 Sign up here for the free £10 with Curve.
 When you sign up using our link, you'll get a £10 bonus within three days of making your first transaction of £10+ on your account.

 Curve is an app that conveniently stores all of your debit and credit cards in the same place, under one card.
 You'll be able to see what you've spent with which retailer and a summary of what you're spending in different categories, under 'insights'.

-There are three different cards you can select when signing up for a Curve card.
+There are four different cards you can select when signing up for a Curve card.
 We'll explain all of the details in depth later on.
 The standard card is free and offers most of the same features as their paid cards.

 There's the option to pay £9.99 a month for the Curve black card, which will give access to Curve Cash (which lets you earn cashback on your purchases).
 The most expensive card is £14.99 – however don't write it off straight away, as it does have some big benefits, especially if you're a keen traveller.

 What is Curve Cash?